“This is the best field trip in the world!” said one Washington D.C. student. “I wish we could do this everyday!”

 “A lot of kids talked about how cool it was to see D.C. from the river,” said Julia Schweitzer, a Wilderness Inquiry outdoor leader.
 “We got to see the Lincoln Memorial, Washington Monument, the Watergate Building, and the Kennedy Center—all combined with seeing turtles, great blue herons, and cormorants along the river.”

-To give you a better idea of the great time the children had learning outside in Washington D.C., scroll through our photo gallery below.
+Thank you to RBC for their support in bringing Canoemobile to Washington, D.C. in 2017.
+To give you a better idea of the great time the children had learning outside in, scroll through our photo gallery below.

 Want to help bring Canoemobile back to D.C.?
 Please donate here.